 The George A. Fitch Papers were presented to the Harvard-Yenching Library by Professor Robert M. Fitch of the University of Connecticut in 1979.
 They were delivered in numbered boxes from I to XXVIII, XXXIV, and XXXVI to XLIII, making a total of 37.
 The six missing boxes, numbered XXIX to XXVIII and XXXV, were kept by the Fitch family, and not delivered to the Library.
 Three of the 37 boxes received were each divided into two boxes, with each being assigned the same box number, so the actual physical count of the boxes received by the Library was 40.
-Read more about The George A. Fitch Papers
+Since the boxes used were of various… Read more about The George A. Fitch Papers

 New acquisition.
 Ginza Kaiwai, Ginza Haccho 銀座界隈、銀座八丁 (Tokyo: Toho shobo, 1954) Early postwar essay and photography on Ginza, two volumes trace the history of the upscale Ginza shopping district since city of Edo.
 The photo volume is remarkably similar to Ruscha's "Every Building on the Sunset Strip" (1966).

 The library has recently acquired a report of Berlin Olympic 1936 by the Japan athletic association. 伯林大会報告書（大日本体育協会、１９３７）.
 We also hold "XIIth Olympiad Tokyo 1940" by The Organizing Committee of the XIIth Olympiad, a PR pamphlet.

 We are offering bibliographic orientation sessions to introduce you to the most important resources in Chinese language, Japanese language and Korean language respectively.
 These orientation sessions last about one hour.
 We look forward to seeing you there, and feel free to forward these messages to your friends and colleagues.

 Chinese Language Resources – with Xiao-he Ma, Sharon Yang